CatboyDark/WristSpasm-Reborn/README.md

 </div>

 > [!NOTE]
 > This project values minimalism.
-Contributors will not recieve any credits on the frontend, with the exception of the credits section within the /help command.
+Contributors will not recieve any credits on the frontend, with the exception of the **Credits** section within the `/help` command.

 <div align="center">